Pride of Calais: Service

 Pride of Calais and her sister served on the Dover-Calais route from 1987 for over two decades.
 During French labour disputes, she sailed to Zeebrugge.
 From 2012, she was primarily a freight ferry on the route before being retired in October 2012 and placed in layup at Tilbury.
-For a few weeks she sat with her sister, for the final time.
+For a few weeks she sat with her sister, Pride of Dover for the final time.
 Between February and April 2013, she operated as Ostend Spirit under bareboat charter to Transeuropa Ferries, she served on the Ramsgate - Ostend route before returning to P&O and laid up again in Tilbury.